How to drink less

 “I take breaks from drinking because when I drink I tend to binge drink,” says Ben, 19.
 “It is also a lifestyle decision – generally the less I drink the more productive I am.
 I’m probably more inclined to meet friends for a coffee if I’m not drinking.
 I may go along for two soft drinks with someone who’s drinking, but I’ll rarely stick around for the silly stuff.”

-Breaking out of the routine of regular boozing like this can be a great way to learn to take or leave drink in social situations.
+Breaking out of the routine of regular boozing like this can be a great way to learn how to drink less in social situations.
 Find other ways to let off steam like swimming, running, dancing or even having sex, all of which can make you feel happier and healthier without involving alcohol.

 Next Steps